nicofisch5/b-kit/Basketball_Stats_Tracker_Requirements.md

 # Basketball Stats Tracker - Technical and Functional Document

+> **IMPORTANT - DOCUMENTATION MAINTENANCE:** When making changes to requirements or implementation, always update this file, SETUP_GUIDE.md, and ONBOARDING.html to reflect the changes.
+Documentation should always match the current implementation.

 ## 1. Executive Summary

 This document defines the technical and functional requirements for a Basketball Stats Tracker application designed to record and manage real-time statistics for a home team during basketball games.
 The application provides an intuitive interface for tracking player performance metrics across quarters and overtime periods.